 Under Construction this under construction

 The Johnson 275 watt and Kilowatt Matchboxes are both unnecessarily exaggerated and unnecessarily maligned.
-They are not exceptional tuners, and are not poor designs.
+They are not exceptional tuners.
+They are not poor designs.
 The primary drawbacks are the fixed coupling link, and the fact they are balanced VOLTAGE sources, not the generally more ideal current source.

 In the Johnson Matchbox, C1 is a standard dual-section TUNING capacitor.
 C1 has a common dual area rotor, and a split stator.